Cookies setting

 • Verify your server settings:

-Thoroughly review your server settings, including the backend host and port.
+Please go over your server settings thoroughly, including the backend host and port.
 Confirm that Varnish Cache establishes correct communication with your web server.

 • Review error logs: